 One of the biggest benefits to an onsite health center's presence is its ability to serve as a wellness hub.
 In this way, the patient experience can go beyond the care received at an onsite clinic: weight management, diabetes, mental health, and financial wellness programs are just a few services that can be offered onsite or nearsite to eligible employees.

 These programs extend the scope of care beyond the health center itself.
 It’s this proactive, tailored approach to wellness that sees long-lasting change in population health.
 These programs typically specialize in personal motivation, and what’s more: you can personalize these services to best fit the needs of your employee population.

 Even something as small as a five-minute survey to gauge interest in various programs can turn a run-of-the-mill health center into a specialized patient-focused wellness hub.

 An onsite health center can also be more than a hub for primary care services and wellness programs.
 Clinicians often make “warm referrals” for services that fall beyond the scope of the clinic.
 They can target referrals to in-network specialists, and centers of excellence as applicable.
 A warm referral means that critical information is shared, unnecessary duplication of services is avoided, and the specialist is better prepared when the patient arrives.
 For the patient, a referral to a specialist can be as simple as setting up an appointment at the end of an onsite clinic visit.
 They can then be greeted at their referral appointment by a specialist who already knows their circumstances.

 This proximity to specialist care also broadens the scope of conversation between an onsite clinician and their patient.
 While the clinician themselves may not have the expertise in tackling a patient’s specialized health concern, the referral to a qualified specialist expands a patient’s care network considerably.

 Continuity of Care

-Population wellness begins with the individual, which is why Healthstat is devoted to making the individual experience a memorable and supportive one at every one of its clinics.
+Population wellness begins with the individual, which is why Healthstat is devoted to making the individual experience a memorable and supportive one at every one of its health centers.